 The OPC is quick to point out that they are not advocating a position entailing God both desiring and not desiring his decree.
 Fine, but then what does it mean for God to desire that men act contrary to his decree?
 Can God desire his decree while also desiring men to act in such a way that would thwart it?
 No amount of mystery can salvage metaphysical (or broadly logical) contradiction.

-Mystery cannot salvage contradiction.
+Mystery cannot save contradiction.
 Accordingly, any appeal to exegesis should not make God out to be internally incoherent.
-It’s to put forth a passible and a non-omnipotent God to declare to the loss that God desires their salvation.
-God desires to save only those chosen in Christ – those who are called according to His purpose – those for whom Christ desired to save!
-For this is love, that Christ laid His life down for His sheep.
-Did God desire to lay His life down for those He ordained unto goats?
+It’s to put forth a passible and a non-omnipotent God to declare to any particular person that God desires her salvation in particular.
+God desires to save only those chosen in Christ – those who are called according to His purpose – those for whom Christ first desired to save!
+For this is love, that Christ laid his life down for his sheep.
+Did God desire that Christ lay his life down for those ordained unto goats?

 Let’s go a bit further:

 If y is a fact of x, then y is essential to x.
-If God (as God) desires x (and is aware that y is essential to x), then we may infer that God’s desire for y is entailed by His desire for x.
+If God (as God) desires x (and is aware that y is essential to x), then we may infer that at least in some sense God’s desire for y is entailed by His desire for x.
 (I’m speaking in terms of God as God in order to inform our discussion of God with orthodoxy, that we might avoid strict logical possibility that is not ontologically or broadly logical.)

 Can God desire x while not desiring y?
 If not, then in what sense does God desire the converse of y (salvation of the reprobate) given a desire for x (a plan that includes the reprobation of some)?

-John Piper has posited that God desires the salvation of the reprobate but that he desires their damnation for his own glory even more.
-There’s something attractive about Piper’s theory.
+Some well known Calvinists have posited that God desires the salvation of the reprobate but that he desires their damnation for his own glory even more.
+There’s something attractive about such a theory.
 It makes no apology for God positively desiring his decree, which includes his decree of reprobation.
-The downside is that it implies competing desires within the Godhead, a priority or ordering of pleasures within the same decree.
-Although perhaps an improvement upon John MacArthur’s view that in some sense God is “unfulfilled“ in his desire for the reprobate’s salvation, it nonetheless leaves God wanting.
+The downside is that it implies competing desires within the Godhead, a priority or ordering of yearnings to arrive at one decree.
+Although perhaps an improvement upon another well known Calvinist’s view that suggests in some sense God is “unfulfilled“ in his desire for the reprobate’s salvation, it nonetheless leaves God longing in making a trade-off.
 It’s an affront on God’s impassibility.
-So much for a well-meant offer.

-Although God does not desire the salvation of the reprobate, we may declare without equivocation: “God came to save sinners, like you and like me!”
+Although God does not desire the salvation of the reprobate, we may declare with full confidence and without equivocation: “God came to save sinners, like you and like me.
+Come now, receive and rest Christ as he is freely offered to you this day and you will be saved!”